 King Burt and his African-American General lead their army to face the Orcs.
 The pitched battle takes place in a forest, where cavalry cannot charge and there is too much cover for archers to be effective.
 Luckily the Orcs are too stupid to hide behind the trees.
 This leads on to great shots of massed combat, with hundreds of extras in full costume.
 That said, the inexplicable shots of ninjas somersaulting through the trees are a bit distracting.

-No sooner is a new King crowned than he sets off with a motley fellowship of misfits in order to invade the villain's fortress.
+Once the new King crowned, he sets off with a motley fellowship of misfits in order to invade the villain's fortress.
 Yes, he thinks of his kingly duties as an excuse to go on a heroic suicide mission.

 Shockingly, this is not as bad as the original film (despite having the same director - Uwe Boll ).